shdowtail/shdowtail/README.md

 - 👋 Sup, I’m @shdowtail or..
-Alex
+Aleks
-- 🌱 Currently learning C and Unix
+- 🌱 Currently learning C, Unix and everything in-between
 -    Not much else to add right now :)

 <!---